guardian/ssm-scala/README.md

 3. At your console type

 	```
-	ssm ssh -i i-00032c76140bc9140 -p frontend -x
+	ssm ssh -i i-00032c76140bc9140 -p frontend
 	```

 	and more generally

 	```
+	ssm ssh -i <instance-id> -p <accountName>
-	ssm ssh -i <instance-id> -p <accountName> -x
+	ssm ssh -i <instance-id> -p <accountName>
 	```

 5. And that's it!
 If all went well you have been ssh'ed to the box.

 ## Known issues